 - Participants may experience improvement in sleep and overall health condition.

-- Participants will be reimbursed up to $20 for travel each visit.
+- Participants will be reimbursed up to $20 at the end of the study.

 - Participants will be helping to advance medical research, which could assist in the development of effective treatments in the future for people with insomnia.